Is Mindy Kaling the new age 30 something Barbie doll?

-I was introduced to the show “The Mindy Project”, which is a show about 30 something (She hasn’t really revealed her exact age at least in the episodes I have watched thus far) second generation American with an Indian origin, who is an OBGYN with private practice in Manhattan.
-She’s a size 8 or 10 (US) and a woman of colour as she claims.
+I was introduced to the show “The Mindy Project”, which is a show about a 30 something second generation Indian American, who is an OBGYN with private practice in Manhattan.
+She’s a size 8 or 10 (US).
 She’s a very successful doctor who is witty, funny, friendly and talks a lot.
 She might be more dramatic than an average girl of her age but heck, what do I know about American women.
 If I were to go by American TV shows, she might just be as dramatic as any average American.

-When I was a little girl with 7 Barbies (ok, 1 was a Skipper and the other was a Tiny Tot, but still same family!), I was never fascinated by them or never wanted to grow up to be like them.
-All I wanted to do was comb their smooth hair, give them cool hair cuts and hope that my mum never notices that I’ve destroyed the dolls.
-Sometimes I would also like to undress them and toss them into a bucket and make them pretend like they were swimming.
+When I was a little girl with 7 Barbies (ok, 1 was a Skipper and the other was a Tiny Tot, but still same family), I was never fascinated by them.
+I never wanted to grow up to be like them.
+All I wanted to do was comb their smooth hair, give them cool hair cuts and hope that my mum wouldn’t notice that these expensive dolls have been destroyed.
+Sometimes I would also like to undress them and toss them into a bucket and pretend like they were swimming.
 Ok, I’m getting carried away now.

 I’ve single friends who are beautiful, smart, successful, witty, funny and the most wonderful human beings who have to scavenge the market of single men for years before they find anyone remotely good and this, my friends is the hard truth.
 So, single women out there, if you’re obsessed or in awe of “The Mindy Project”, I agree it’s a great sitcom but don’t kill yourselves over it for it’s not a tiny bit real (just like the Barbie doll).